This post may contain affiliate links.

 It’s also home to the Two Oceans Aquarium, the only aquarium where you can see a slime-loving hagfish, a snake-like beasty that, when surprised, can ooze enough icky white gook to fill a 7-litre bucket.
 Nice!

-What to do in Cape Town: Extremely traditional.
-High tea at The Table Bay Hotel – symbolic cheesecake included.
+Go traditional – have high tea at The Table Bay Hotel – symbolic cheesecake included

 If you’re down at the V&A Waterfront anyway, and sightseeing has your feet screaming for mercy, The Table Bay Hotel on Quai 6 offers a high tea like no other, a 3-course splurge including savoury appetizers, fresh scones and decadent pastries.